My Favorite Way to Study Composition

 Once light and color are introduced, the painting sessions require similar light.
 And as the painting progresses day to day, the window of painting time narrows to accommodate the specific effect I’m painting.

 A photo taken after one or two sessions of light/color work.
-I’ve established the lightest note of light ( white of the wave) and the darkest dark (foliage in shadow) and every other value note should fall between those two poles.
-The sunlight effect here is earlier than what is eventually in the final painting.
-Usually I work with the easel in shade, because working with direct sunlight on the canvas throws the values off, making the darkest notes look too light.
+You can see that I’m careful to have the canvas perfectly level with the horizon.
+I’ve established the lightest note of light ( white of the wave) and the darkest dark (foliage in shadow) and every other value-note should fall between those two spots.
+This photo is taken AFTER the actual work was finished for the day… one must work when the easel is in shade, because working with direct sunlight on the canvas throws the values off, making the darkest notes appear too light.

 A long shot at the end of a session, close to the last one.
 The painting is pretty close to being finished.
 This is after the light effect has gone, which is a delightful time to be with the painting and in the place after an hours’ s hard work.
 Notice I’m practically alone on the beach!